sejtenik/trmnl-words-of-the-day-plugin/README.md

 <img src="assets/word-of-the-day-plugin-trmnl.bmp" alt="screenshot" width="50%"/>

 ## Details
-This private plugin for TRMNL retrieves the Word of the Day from various online dictionaries and presents it in a clear, organized format.
-It extracts key details such as the word, its definition, pronunciation, and an example of usage (when available).
+This private TRMNL plugin retrieves the Word of the Day from multiple online dictionaries (10 in English, 2 in Polish, and 1 from English to Polish), presenting the information in a clear, organized format.
+It extracts key details, such as the word, its definition, pronunciation, and usage examples (when available).
+By aggregating data from various sources, it provides an efficient and enriching way to expand vocabulary.

-By aggregating data from multiple sources, the plugin offers users a convenient and enriching way to expand their vocabulary.
-Ideal for language learners and word enthusiasts, it provides seamless access to daily linguistic insights from trusted dictionary platforms.
+Perfect for language learners and word enthusiasts, it offers daily linguistic insights from trusted dictionary platforms.

-It can also provide alternative word meanings using the GPT-3.5-turbo model.
+Additionally, the plugin can retrieve alternative meanings using the GPT-4 model.
-To enable this functionality, set the OPENAI_API_KEY in the .env file.
-In this case, GPT will provide meanings, example usage, pronunciation, and more, in parallel with conventional dictionaries, as one of the random options.
+To activate this feature, set the OPENAI_API_KEY in the .env file.
+When enabled, GPT will provide meanings, examples, pronunciation, and more as an alternative option alongside conventional dictionaries.

 ## Requirements
 This code interacts with various web sites and the TRMNL webhook API.
 You will need to host and execute